apache/druid/docs/development/extensions-core/catalog.md

 ]
 ```

-#### retrieve list of table names in schema
+#### Retrieve list of table names in schema

-retrieve list table names in schema
+Retrieve a list of table names in the schema.

 ##### URL